TylerBrinks/SqlParser-cs/README.md

 Please see the included examples for reference.

 ### Visitors
 The library also contains a base class visitor implementation that allows you to walk the entire syntax tree.
-The visitor only traverses non-null elements in the tree and resports all Statements, Expressions, and Relations before and after each element is visited.
+The visitor only traverses non-null elements in the tree and reports all Statements, Expressions, and Relations before and after each element is visited.
 The base class is a jumping-off point for traversing the AST, and is only one of several ways the AST can be navigated.

 ```cs
 var visitor = new YourCustomVisitor();